 Computer Science : System Architecture

-The software, planning, and design of scalable and flexible technology frameworks that support the information needs and behaviors of system users.
+The software, planning, and design of scaleable and flexible technology frameworks that support the information needs and behaviors of system users.

 A design architect is a seasoned facilitator of experience strategy, UX design, and the operational lead in the creation of complex application user interface environments.